Jon Wertheim

-L. Jonathan Wertheim (born 1970 in Bloomington, Indiana) is an American sports journalist and author who has produced work in most major forms of media.
-He is a senior writer for Sports Illustrated magazine and has been part of the full-time SI writing staff since 1996.
+Lewis Jonathan Wertheim (born November 11, 1970 in Bloomington, Indiana), also credited as L. Jon Wertheim, is an American sports journalist and author who has produced work in most major forms of media.
+He is a senior writer for Sports Illustrated and has been part of the magazine's full-time writing staff since 1996.
 As a correspondent for 60 Minutes on CBS, he has covered a wide range of topics within and outside of sports.
 He is the author of eleven books and is an on-air tennis commentator, primarily for Tennis Channel.
 He has hosted and been a guest on multiple sports and news podcasts.
-He was Executive Producer and on-air reporter for the 2025 HBO Documentary Surviving Ohio State.
+He was executive producer and on-air reporter for the 2025 HBO Max documentary Surviving Ohio State.

 Sports Illustrated

 Wertheim is Senior Enterprise Writer for Sports Illustrated.
 He writes stories about professional tennis, basketball, mixed martial arts and other sports as well as deeply interviewed stories about the athletes who participate.
 He has also written stories that cover broader cultural and legal issues that relate to sports.
 Examples are his reporting on the use of anabolic steroids by elite athletes and the Ohio State University abuse scandal.
 The Ohio State reporting ("Why Aren't More People Talking About the Ohio State Sex Abuse Scandal?"),^{[2]} focused on the decades-long abuse of male wrestlers by the team doctor, as well as the university's cover-up.
 It was the basis for the 2025 HBO Documentary Films Surviving Ohio State for which Wertheim was Executive Producer and on-air reporter.
+Aired by HBO Max, the documentary received a duPont-Columbia journalism award.

 Wertheim writes the weekly Tennis Mailbag for SI.com, in which he responds to readers questions and comments about the sport, business, and culture of tennis.